 Focusing on sales and forgetting about cash flow

 There are plenty of reasons why businesses fail, but the root cause is that they simply run out of cash to fund operations.
 So cash flow needs to be a priority from Day 1.
 Cash flow is what enables you to keep the lights on at night, pay your vendors, and pay your employees.
 The problem is, many entrepreneurs may not have a background in finance or accounting, and so they focus on what they can measure very easily – and that’s sales.
 They assume that, as long as sales are increasing, everything is good.
 A business coach can help you figure out the right financial metrics for your business in order to optimize cash flow.
 In short, a business coach can help to give you the sort of big picture view of your company that you need in order to be successful.

 As you can see, knowing what NOT to do is just as important as knowing what to do when launching a new startup.
-With the help of a seasoned, savvy business coach you can avoid the problems faced by many first-time entrepreneurs and focus on what really matters for your company.
+With the help of a seasoned, savvy business coach you can learn how to avoid all the common pitfalls of launching a new business.